edjepaz/bootstrap/README.md

 ## What it does

 1. ✅ Prompts for your GitHub repository (if not provided)
-2. ✅ Checks for Git installation
+2. ✅ Checks for Git and installs it if missing (via winget)
 3. ✅ Clones your private scripts repository using Git credentials
 4. ✅ Runs any `install.ps1` found in your scripts repo